microsoft/winsdkfb/graph/index.md

 {% endhighlight %}

 ## Upload a Photo
 The app should have publish_actions permission granted by the user.
-A class will have to be created (`FBReturnObject` in this example) to receive and parse the json response.
 The response will be an id of type string `{"id": "<id here>"}` if published successfully.
 You can find more details [here](https://developers.facebook.com/docs/graph-api/reference/user/photos/).

 C#: